 PREP WORK: Weigh out all your ingredients.
 Mix up your lye solution.
 I add my coconut milk (or other alternative liquids) to my oils directly and use a 50% lye solution with sodium hydroxide and distilled water.
 This helps prevent any color changes or burning of sugars in alternative liquids.

-A note on coconut milk: Not all brands of coconut milk are created equal!
+A note on coconut milk for soap: Not all brands of coconut milk are created equal!
 Try to snag one that has little to no additional ingredients.
 It’s hard to find one without a thickener (like guar gum), but some also include preservatives, emulsifiers, and more.
 As a general rule of thumb, the more additives in the coconut milk, the more likely you are to run into acceleration.

 Prep your colorants.
 I add my essential oil blend to my main soaping pot before beginning.